Berreyol/CommandRestApi/README.md

 # CommanderRestApi

-This is just a tutorial in c# using entity framework
+This is just an example of a Rest API in c# using entity framework

 ## Configuration
 To run the Rest api you will need to apply database migrations